 So why do people like Joe Biden continue to push this narrative?
 The answer is quite simple, they’re just bad people.
 No-one with the best interests of this country in mind would push such a divisive, dangerous lie if they weren’t a complete and total piece of garbage.
 Joe Biden, Christian Gillibrand and other white liberal elites know that Charlottesville is nothing more than red-meat to an angry mob that will swallow their grandchildren, but they could care less.
 To them, one more political victory is worth anything that comes after.

 So there you have it, the crown jewel of fake news.
 If you ever encounter someone spewing this lie, simply show them the video of Trump’s press conference.
-The only way forward is to push back, and push back we will.
+It’s really that simple.